Private Pilot License Requirements Explained

 In addition to the Aeronautical Experience Requirements ( Flight Time) There are Aeronautical Knowledge Requirements.
 Most people just look at this is the FAA written Test.
 You have to realize that once again your instructor has to DOCUMENT each of the subject areas.
 The FAA is starting to get very tough on this.
 If these subject areas aren't documented on flight test day, the examiner walks out.
 Hopefully your instructor is somewhere to be found but if he/ she isn't, then you will have to reschedule your flight test.

 I will outline all of these Private Pilot License Requirements for you and try to make it as simple as possible.
-So like my cost estimates I will break everything down into
+So like my cost estimates I will break everything down into different sections.
+In the case of the requirements there are the general requirements listed above and also three more sections of the regulations.
+I have them listed below.

-1. Private Pilot License, Pre-Solo Training Requirements
+1: Private Pilot Pre-Solo Training Requirements

-2. Private Pilot License, Post-Solo Training Requirements
+2: Private Pilot Post-Solo Training Requirements

-3. Private Pilot License Requirements
+3: Private Pilot Flight Test Requirements

 The reason I do this is so you can get an idea of what you are required to do at each stage of your training and then what is required for you to take your flight test.
 There are a lot of things to learn so my advice is to plan this process out before you spend a dime flying.